 Secondly, the Fed is responsible for keeping inflation under control (and that is deemed to mean at an annual rate of 2% on average).
 Inflation in the US is currently lower than that figure and the Fed would like it to increase to their target range.

 In October the third-quarter earnings season will be upon us and it will be nice to get back to talking about products (supply and demand), profitability and economic reality instead of political matters.
 Many analysts have lowered their forecasts for corporate profits and earnings per share.
-If the reality turns out to exceed these forecasts then it will add another much- needed boost to equity valuations.
+If the reality turns out to exceed these ultra-conservative forecasts then it will add another much-needed boost to equity valuations.

-We therefore believe that the FTSE will end this year significantly higher than its current subdued level and much closer to the 7000 point level it last achieved in April.
+We therefore believe that the FTSE will end this year significantly higher than its current subdued level and much closer to the 7000+ point it last achieved in April.
 Similarly, we anticipate that the US market (and especially the Healthcare and Biotech sectors) will move higher from here.